ericli421/ericli421/ideas.md

 These projects would fall way beyond the scope of learning, and all feature a unique goal to contribute to society in some way, shape, or form.
 Due to the scope of these ideas, they will be described very throuroughly as I list my thoughts about each of them

-## University Course Database

-A database for the courses of most (hopefully all) high-level education institutions in the world, relating to the courses they are equivalent to in other institutions, free online resources to learn the material presented in those courses, and general guidance to students who are looking to take those courses about what they're learning and how it will help them move forward

-### Motivation
-I had this idea one day when I was reflecting on my university degree.
-Being a student in Computer Science studying during the rise of Artificial Intelligence
-I was evaluating my choice of planning to not take an advanced Statistics course in my degree.
-This is when I thought that it would be nice to just take the course material on my free time without the stress of a university course load.

-Finding online resources to study each topic should be pretty easy in the digital era we live in.
-The difficult part is figuring out what exactly you need.
-The most popular online resources go with a very surface level overview of every topic.
-This is fine for the lower level courses, but isn't enough as you progress higher into your education.
-This is where the root of this idea stems from.
-A database for every course with free online resources that can be used to either learn or enrich your knowledge of the course's topics

-### Objectives
-- Make High-Level Education more accessible to people overall
-- Relieve stress in students by allowing an easy way to delve into a course's material

-### Restrictions and Drawbacks
-A major restriction about this idea is the sheer scope of it.
-It would take hundreds of willing contributors to complete the information database about a single high-level education institution, let alone all of them.
-Not to mention mention all the different languages that would need to be supported, the verification of copyright rights of each resource.

-Even if the database gets fully written, it would still need to be regularly maintained, such as filtering trolls and updating information.
-This is especially true for higher level courses about topics that aren't set in stone.
-An example would be a theoretical biology course that studies a certain model of a protein.
-If later research determine that the protein's role or model is much different than what was previously hypothesized, then that entire section would have to be updated.
-All fields might encounter this problem at some point with some of the most likely including most STEM fields, topics related to human behaviour, and topics about the recent world.

-This is also a lot less helpful when relating to courses that aren't theoretical in nature.
-This database would only really be helpful for theory focused topics/classes.
-This isn't necessarily bad, but it is a drawback that might hurt the motivation of this project ever being finished.

-**Status:** Not started

 ## Full fledged Video Game